CumulusNetworks/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 ### Drop Packets that Exceed the Egress Layer 3 MTU

-When a packet is larger in size than the MTU value of the layer 3 interface, the switch forwards the packets that are within the IP MTU value.
-However, the switch fragments packets larger than the MTU value that have the [DF](## "Don’t Fragment") bit *unset* and drops IP packets that have the [DF](## "Don’t Fragment") bit set.
+The switch forwards all packets that are within the MTU value set for the egress layer 3 interface.
+However, when packets are larger in size than the MTU value, the switch fragments the packets that do *not* have the [DF](## "Don’t Fragment") bit set and drops the packets that *do* have the [DF](## "Don’t Fragment") bit set.

 To drop all IP packets instead of fragmenting packets, you can run the following command:

 {{< tabs "TabID166 ">}}
-{{< tab "NCLU Commands ">}}
+{{< tab "NCLU Command ">}}

 ```
 cumulus@switch:~$ net add trap l3-mtu-err trap-action off